syncfusion-content/xamarin.android-docs/xamarin-android/SfMaps/MapsProvider.md

 The `GeoCoordinates` property allows you view the desired area at the center on loading.
 By default, the `GeoCoordinates` value is (0,0).
 So, the latitude value "0" and longitude value "0" are shown at the center.

+On changing the `GeoCoordinates` point dynamically, map will provide transition animation from the previous geo coordinates to the new geo coordinates value.

 {% tabs %}

 {% highlight c# %}